U.S. History

 Upton Sinclair Reading- (HIPPO #10)

-Finish 6.7 Economic and Political Progress
+Finish 6.7 Economic & Political Progress

-Begin 6.8 Social Progressivism Lecture
+Begin 6.8 Lecture Social Progressivism

 Finish 6.9 Presidential Progressivism

-KP6 Exam; & SAQ (x2)
+KP6 Exam; & LEQ Intro Paragraph

 Go to the KP7 Page for the next Unit.